GPGN-268/GPGN268-CORE/docs/syllabus-fall2023.md

 ### Food or Housing Challenges:
 Any student who faces challenges securing their food or housing and believes this may affect their performance in the course is urged to contact [Student Outreach and Support](https://www.mines.edu/student-life/student-outreach-and-support/) for support.
 Furthermore, please notify your professor if you are comfortable in doing so.
 This will enable your professor to provide resources that may be available.

-### Policy on Academic Integrity/Misconduct:
-The Colorado School of Mines affirms the principle that all individuals associated with the Mines academic community have a responsibility for establishing, maintaining and fostering an understanding and appreciation for academic integrity.
-In broad terms, this implies protecting the environment of mutual trust within which scholarly exchange occurs, supporting the ability of the faculty to fairly and effectively evaluate every student’s academic achievements, and giving credence to the university’s educational mission, its scholarly objectives and the substance of the degrees it awards.
-The protection of academic integrity requires there to be clear and consistent standards, as well as confrontation and sanctions when individuals violate those standards.
-The Colorado School of Mines desires an environment free of any and all forms of academic misconduct and expects students to act with integrity at all times.

-Academic misconduct is the intentional act of fraud, in which an individual seeks to claim credit for the work and efforts of another without authorization, or uses unauthorized materials or fabricated information in any academic exercise.
-Student Academic Misconduct arises when a student violates the principle of academic integrity.
-Such behavior erodes mutual trust, distorts the fair evaluation of academic achievements, violates the ethical code of behavior upon which education and scholarship rest, and undermines the credibility of the university.
-Because of the serious institutional and individual ramifications, student misconduct arising from violations of academic integrity is not tolerated at Mines.
-If a student is found to have engaged in such misconduct sanctions such as change of a grade, loss of institutional privileges, or academic suspension or dismissal may be imposed.
-The complete policy can be found in the [Mines Policy Library](https://www.mines.edu/policy-library/?CMSPAGE=POGO-Student).